PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_walk.md

 [Back to Main Text](home_conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Visualizing trajectories for different background tumbling frequencies
+## Qualitative comparison of different background tumbling frequencies

+We will use <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/chemotaxis_walk.ipynb" download="chemotaxis_walk.ipynb">chemotaxis_walk.ipynb</a> to compare trajectories for different tumbling frequencies.

 Before assessing the performances of different default tumbling frequencies, let's run simulation for 3 cells for 800 seconds for the different tumbling frequencies to get a rough idea of what their trajectories look like.
 We will use a range of 10x shorter expected run time (0.1s) to 10x longer expected run time (10s).